AC optimal power flow in the presence of renewable sources and uncertain loads: Introduction

-However, while these works have reached a good level of maturity, (see for instance the recent two-part tutorial \cite{Low:2014a,Low:2014b}), there is still very little research analyzing if and how these relaxations could be extended to the problem considered in this paper, namely AC OPF in the presence of possibly large and unpredictable uncertainties.
-Indeed, when it comes to robust OPF, most literature recurs to simple DC models, see e.g.\ \cite{bienstock2014chance,Lubin2016}, with the drawbacks discussed before.
-In particular, there are recent results that use a scenario based approach to design dispatch policies, but they are also limited to the linearized DC case, see \cite{ETH-PMAPS,ETH-TPS,ETH-Springer}.
-Notable exceptions are~\cite{Wada:2014}, in which a non-convex formulation and a randomized method for its solution are provided, and \cite{ETH-AC}, where the relaxation in~\cite{Lavaei:2012} together with a strict parameterization of the dependent variables is proposed, and a scenario approach is proposed.
-Both these works adopt the following philosophy for dealing in real-time with the uncertainties: at a slower time-scale (in our case, hourly-based), a dispatch strategy is designed to balance the power mismatch distributing it among all conventional generators through a deployment vector.
-This policy is then implemented to allow to counteract in real-time the measured power/load variations.
+However, while these works have reached a good level of maturity, (see for instance the recent two-part tutorial \cite{Low:2014a,Low:2014b}), there is still very little research analyzing if and how these relaxations could be extended to the problem considered in this paper, namely AC OPF in the presence of possibly large and unpredictable uncertainties, as detailed next.